QBladeOcean/QBladeOceanDocs/docs/source/src/theory/aerodynamics/dynamic_stall/ATEFLAP_stall.rst

 ATEFlap Dynamic Stall Model
 =====================================================

-To account for dynamic stall and unsteady aerodynamics the ATEFLap :footcite:`Bergami2012` model for 2D airfoil behavior has been integrated :footcite:`Wendler2016` to be used with :doc:`../lifting_line/lifting_line` simulations.
+To account for dynamic stall and unsteady aerodynamics the ATEFLap :footcite:`Bergami2012` model for 2D airfoil behavior has been integrated :footcite:`Wendler2016` to be used with :doc:`../lifting_line/lifting_line` simulations (note that the ATEFlap model has been specifically modified to be used with :doc:`../lifting_line/lifting_line` simulations, it is not advised to use the ATEFlap model with :doc:`../bem/bem` simulations).
 The unsteady aerodynamics model consists of mainly two parts; an attached or potential flow model, as proposed by Bergami and Gaunaa in :footcite:`Bergami2012`, and the classical Beddoes-Leishman dynamic stall model with a custom formulation for vortex lift, as presented by Hansen and Gaunaa in :footcite:`Hansen2004b`.
 The implemented ATEFlap model also accounts for unsteady lift contribution of trailing edge flaps.

 Polar Decomposition
 -------------------